 Children are presented with clear expectations for the classroom family with an emphasis on love and safety.
 At moments when a child is struggling to find calm or make safe or loving decisions they are presented with two acceptable choices giving them a level of control as they redirect their own behavior.
 Children who are still unable to make a safe or loving choice or are unable to gain self control can visit our “safe place”, located in each classroom, in order to “regroup” and get to a place of calm.
 We use many age appropriate strategies in order to equip the child with skills to label their emotions, maintain self-control and make positive choices.

 There’s a space on the registration form where you can tell us about your child, including any concerns you may have.
 This won’t keep your child from getting a placement at STPK.
 The information you give on your registration form allows us and your child’s teacher to give the best experience possible for your child from the beginning of the school year.
 Please talk to us if you have questions or concerns.

 In the three year old classes and older, it is expected that children will be independent with their bathroom needs.
 You can help your child be ready by making sure they are developing the habit of visiting the potty regularly, wearing clothes that are easy to put on and take off, and helping them learn to wipe and wash hands.
 If your child has a potty accident, we will help him or her clean up and change.
 Your child’s teacher will let you know about any difficulties a child is having with this process.

 The children’s safety and well-being is of utmost importance to us.
-We are connected to The Office of Emergency Management for Fairfax County.
-Our teachers are annually trained in emergency preparedness.
+Our teachers are annually trained in emergency preparedness, CPR, First Aid, and AED training.
 We are also in contact with a security consultant firm who advises us in strategies and procedures that ensure the safety of our children in all types of situations.
-Finally, we are a peanut-free AND tree-nut school; these items are not allowed in any of our classrooms.
 We will work out any additional solutions required to help our students with special health needs.